Microscopic Mechanism of Anyon Superconductivity Emerging from Fractional Chern Insulators: Experimental implications

-As an alternative scenario, superconductivity in this system could instead evolve from the intervening chiral metal.
+As an alternative scenario, superconductivity in this system could instead evolve from the intervening chiral metal~\cite{xu_SC_2025, guerci2025_ChiralSC}.
 To distinguish these scenarios, it will be helpful to have more information on the energy ordering of quasiparticles.
 A simple (but indirect and imperfect) way to do this is via the observation (or absence) of daughter FCI plateaus, as the hierarchical sequence changes depending on which anyon is lowest energy.
 If the minimal charge 1/3 anyon is the cheapest, then one obtains the usual Haldane-Halperin hierarchy~\cite{HanssonHierarchyRevMod2017}, and several of these are observed for $\nu<2/3$.
 This is consistent with that being the lowest charge excitation on the electron doping (smaller $\nu$) side.
 However on the opposite side, incompressible states at fillings predicted by the 2/3 anyon hierarchy, such as $\nu=4/5$ would provide strong evidence for 2/3 anyons to be cheaper for hole doping (see Appendix~\ref{app:hierarchy}), regardless of the mechanism.
 This energy ordering would be consistent with the observation of superconductivity for $\nu>2/3$. {Other potential signatures of the energy ordering of anyons could come from spectroscopic probes~\cite{Inbar_2023, Peri_2024, Pichler2024, Hu2025, nuckollsSpectroscopyFractalHofstadter2025, Pichler2025}}{ or by measuring the electric charge via shot-noise measurements~\cite{dePicciotto1997,Saminadayar1997} or via single electron transitor measurements~\cite{Martin2004,Venkatachalam2011}}.

-In the MoTe$_2$ experiments, a re-entrant integer QAH plateau was reported~\cite{xu2025_sc_mote2} between the 2/3 and 3/5 FQAH states.
+In the MoTe$_2$ experiments, a re-entrant integer QAH plateau {(RIQAH)} was reported~\cite{xu_SC_2025} between the 2/3 and 3/5 FQAH states.
 Although additional confirmation is warranted—particularly since edge-equilibration effects could influence the measurement—taking the observation at face value, this state could potentially arise from the usual plateau transition driven by 1/3 anyons.
-In our formalism, stacking a Chern-1 QAH layer on top of the 2/5 to semion-crystal transition also reproduces such a feature (see Appendix~\ref{app:RIAQH}).
+In our formalism, {a different possibility is suggested.} Stacking a Chern-1 QAH layer on top of the 2/5 to semion-crystal transition also reproduces such a feature (see Appendix~\ref{app:RIAQH}). {The stacking converts the 2/5 into a 3/5 FQAH state, while the CDW, after stacking, reproduces the Hall conductance of the RIQAH.
+Note however, the presence of a background topological order in this scenario implies that this phase is more appropriately designated RIQAH$^*$. }

 {{\em Other candidate platforms:} Multilayer rhombohedral graphene displays a zero-field FQAH series~\cite{LongJu2024,LongJuSc2025} and the microscopic Hamiltonian preserves full spin rotation symmetry.
 Although superconductivity with broken time reversal symmetry has been observed in this system, it has so far appeared only in the moir\'eless regime where the fractional states have not yet been seen.
 Future theoretical studies retaining the spin degree of freedom will be needed to clarify their role, which may allow the mechanism outlined here to operate near the $\nu = 2/3$ state.
 Experiments that search for the possible emergence of superconductivity near the 2/3 fractional state of multilayer rhombohedral graphene would be of great interest.
 Furthermore, high-field FCIs in graphene-hBN platforms~\cite{Spanton2018} provide another arena where continuous FCI–CDW transitions have been predicted~\cite{Lee2018,Gao2025}.